Encoded Bibliography Entry Examples

 <author>Barber, C.L.</author>

-<title level="m">Shakespeare’s Festive Comedy: A Study of Dramatic Form and its Relation to Social Custom</title>. <date>1959</date>.
+<title level="m">Shakespeare’s Festive Comedy: A Study of Dramatic Form and Its Relation to Social Custom</title>. <date>1959</date>.
 2nd ed. <pubPlace>Princeton, NJ</pubPlace>: <publisher>Princeton University Press</publisher>, <date>1972</date>.</bibl>

 <bibl xml:id="BARB3">